 1 month Elective

 1 month Outpatient Physiatry

-PM&R Adult Inpatient Consults: This is a 3-month rotation in which residents spend their time primarily at the UVA Medical Center evaluating inpatients.
+PM&R Adult Inpatient Consults: This rotation takes place primarily at the UVA Medical Center evaluating inpatients.

 1 month Interventional Spine

 1 month Outpatient Orthopaedics